sandeshgharge/AdvertisingTool_ApplicationDesign/README.md

 Application Design Project.
 Winter Semester 2021/22

-This project main focuses on Designing an application which will act as an advertising medium for a city.
+This project mainly focuses on Designing an application that will act as an advertising medium for a city.
 The application will divided into different modules and each module will be implemented using a design pattern.
-As a end product we will have an application which is designed using multiple design patterns together.
+As an end product, we will have an application that is integrated using multiple design patterns together.

+Please refer to the project report for a more detailed explanation with the class diagram.

 # Participants

-## Sandesh Gharge ( sg27875 )
+### Sandesh Gharge ( sg27875 )

-## Narayani Sachdeva ( ns29110)
+### Narayani Sachdeva ( ns29110)